 This course presents an overview of the full scope of the development of an energy management project.
 The course provides a practical opportunity to bring together all the components of an energy management project learned in the Sustainable Energy Manager program by preparing an energy management project plan for a real business or building.
 Various project delivery methods, financing models and perspectives on gaining executive approval are explored.

-THIS SECTION IS RESERVED FOR STUDENTS APPROVED FOR THE SEMAC PROGRAM.
 Please contact Program Head at BCIT_SEMAC@bcit.ca for approval.
-Prerequisite for CESA 5900 is: CESA 5800 Note: A computer with speakers and a web camera is required for this course.
-Students must be logged in on to Virtual Rooms on: Tuesdays: October 2, 16, 30 from 6:00 - 8:00 pm Tuesdays: November 13, 27 from 6:00 - 8:00 pm Tuesdays: December 11 from 6:00 - 8:00 pm
+Note: A computer with speakers and a web camera is required for this course.
+Students must be logged into the Learning Hub from 6:00 - 8:00 pm on Tuesdays on: October 6, 20; November 3, 17; December 1, 8;

 Upon successful completion, the student will be able to: